Vigilante (character): Justin Powell

 Late in 2005, DC published a Vigilante limited series by writer Bruce Jones and artist Ben Oliver.
 The identity of the title character is initially left mysterious, but apparently this is a new incarnation of the character.

 His name was Justin "Jay" Sutter.
 When he encountered a murderer as a child, he created a second personality in his mind, The Vigilante.
 At some point, he changed his name to Justin Scott Powell and would become the Vigilante subconsciously.
 While Powell was unaware of the Vigilante personality, the Vigilante knew about Powell.
 At the miniseries' end, Powell was able to reconcile the two personalities.

-The Vigilante was last seen, alongside Wild Dog and the current Crimson Avenger, on a rooftop in the great battle of Metropolis, raining bullets down on the Trigger Twins, the Madmen, the second Spellbinder, and others in Infinite Crisis #7.
+In Infinite Crisis, Vigilante joins Wild Dog and the current Crimson Avenger in attacking the Trigger Twins, the Madmen, the second Spellbinder.

 Dorian Chase

-The most recent Vigilante appeared in Nightwing #133–137.
+Dorian Chase appeared in Nightwing #133–137.
 While he wears a costume similar to Adrian Chase's, it is a new depiction under the mask.

 The Vigilante also appears in Gotham Underground, set after his initial encounter with Nightwing.
 He is shown to be a formidable fighter, but is defeated easily by Batman.

-Following the events of Vigilante (vol. 3) #1 (February 2009), the Vigilante is seen out of costume for the first time and is referred to by his ally JJ as "Dorian".
-He initially operates under the identity of Joe Flynn, a small-time criminal with a rap sheet, but it is later revealed that the real Flynn is dead.
+Vigilante initially operates under the identity of Joe Flynn, a small-time criminal with a rap sheet, but it is later revealed that the real Flynn is dead.
 Dorian has the technology to graft another person's face to his own and his assistant changes the police records so his fingerprint and DNA point back to his fake identity.
 At the end of the first story arc, Dorian abandons the Joe Flynn identity and begins to make preparations to assume a new identity of a dead and forgotten criminal.
-It is also revealed that Dorian is the brother of the late Adrian Chase in Vigilante #9.
+It is also revealed that Dorian is the brother of Adrian Chase.
 Little is known about his past, but his wife is dead and he served time in prison for his work with the mob.

-The Vigilante plays an important role in the "Deathtrap" crossover with the Teen Titans and the Titans.
+Vigilante plays an important role in the "Deathtrap" crossover with the Teen Titans and the Titans.
 He targets the unbalanced Jericho for assassination, bringing him into conflict with the various heroes.
-Vigilante succeeds in tracking down Jericho but, having promised Rose Wilson not to kill him, instead gouges out Jericho's eyes to stop him from using his powers.
+Vigilante tracks down Jericho and gouges out his eyes to disable his power of possession, which is activated via eye contact.

 The Vigilante had been operating unseen in Europe for several years before moving back to the U.S. and going after local mobs and criminals.